-You can use the Minor Ailment Service (MAS) yourself for the first year after your baby's born.
+You can use the Pharmacy First service yourself for the first year after your baby’s born.

-You can get advice or medicines for your baby from MAS until they're 16 years old.
+You can get advice or medicines for your baby from Pharmacy First until they’re 16 years old.

 If you’re registered, your pharmacist can give you or your baby medicine for a minor illness and you won’t need to pay for it.